CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ## Conclusion

 I have enjoyed developing and deploying this YouTube analysis tool.
 From choosing technologies to overcoming deployment issues and dealing with YouTube’s access restrictions, I have learned some valuable insights.
+A final note - unit tests are awesome for rapid continuous development.

 Will